SSG Brian Boone

 On Nov.
 15, 2011, during his first combat deployment, Staff Sergeant Boone sustained severe damage to his left leg when the vehicle carrying him struck an improvised explosive device (IED) in Regional Command East, Afghanistan.
 The wound was so severe, doctors at Bagram Airbase were forced to amputate his leg.

 Now medically retired, Brian enjoys sports and being outdoors.
 More than anything, Brian enjoys spending time with Nicole and their son.
-He would like to focus more on his family, but the obstacles he experiences in their current home often limit the activities he can do.
-Although he has come a long way in his recovery, Brian still experiences nerve damage and pain, and there are days where he has to use his wheelchair fulltime.
-The family currently shares a 1950s home that is not wheelchair accessible, and it is discouraging for Brian to have to rely on his family for help.
-It is hard for Nicole to watch her husband struggle, and she constantly fears for Brian’s safety, especially in the shower, where he has fallen several times.
-Receiving a specially adapted custom home will mitigate many of these obstacles.
-“My whole family will benefit from my ability to be more independent,” he says.
+The obstacles he experienced in their previous home often limited the activities he could do.
+Although he has come a long way in his recovery, Brian still experiences nerve damage and pain, and there are days when he has to use his wheelchair full-time.
+Previously, the family shared a 1950s home that was not wheelchair accessible, and it was discouraging for Brian to rely on his family for help.
+It was hard for Nicole to watch her husband struggle, and she constantly feared for Brian’s safety, especially in the shower, where he had fallen several times.
+Receiving a specially adapted custom home has mitigated many of these obstacles.
+With the independence he has gained, he has more time to focus on his family.
+“My whole family has benefited from my ability to be more independent,” he says.

-Originally from Alabama, Brian is choosing to build his home in Texas where his family has rebuilt their life after Brian’s injury, and to be close to healthcare.
+Originally from Alabama, Brian chose to build his home in Texas where his family has rebuilt their life after Brian’s injury and to be close to healthcare.

 Brian wants to thank HFOT’s donors and supporters for providing his family with stability.
 “A lot of times the families of injured Veterans get lost in the wash because all the focus is on us.
 Our families have made huge sacrifices too, and I feel like the gift that HFOT provides is a sound future not only for the Veteran, but the families as well,” he says.